Callum Roberts (footballer): Gateshead (loan)

 Shortly after making his Newcastle United debut, on 16 January 2015, it was announced that he joined Football Conference side and near-neighbours Gateshead on a month-long loan deal.
 This deal was later extended to a season-long deal, but he was recalled on 26 February to provide injury cover at Newcastle United, having made three appearances during his spell at Gateshead.

 Kilmarnock (loan)

 On 9 January 2017, Roberts moved on loan to Scottish Premiership club Kilmarnock for the remainder of the season, along with Newcastle teammates Freddie Woodman and Sean Longstaff.
 He made his debut on 21 January 2017, as Kilmarnock lost 1–0 against Hamilton Academical in the Scottish Cup.

 Colchester United (loan)

 On 31 January 2019, Roberts joined League Two side Colchester United on loan for the rest of the season.
 He made his club debut as a substitute in Colchester's 4–0 win at Northampton Town on 2 February.
 He returned to Newcastle on 13 March 2019.

+Blyth Spartans

+Roberts joined Blyth Spartans A.F.C. initially a non-contract basis in August 2019.
+An impressive form saw him score nine goals in nine games.
+This included hat-tricks against Curzon Ashton F.C. during FA Cup qualifying and also against AFC Telford United in the National League North.
+Roberts subsequently secured a contract with Spartans in October 2019 and went on to score a third hat-trick of the season the following month in a 4–4 draw away to Kettering Town F.C in a league tie.
+He would go on to score goals in back-back derby matches in the league against Gateshead F.C. during a festive double-header league ties where Spartans won 3–2 away on Boxing Day and drew 2–2 at home on New Year's Day.
+Roberts left Spartans later in January 2020 moving to Notts County F.C. for an undisclosed fee.

 Notts County

-On 20 January 2020, Roberts joined the National League side Notts County.
-He signed until the 2020-2021 season.

-On 13 November 2020 he signed an extension until 2022-23.
+On 20 January 2020, Roberts joined National League side Notts County.
+He signed until the 2020–21 season.
+On 13 November 2020 he signed an extension until 2022–23.

 Aberdeen

-He signed for Aberdeen in July 2022.
+In July 2022, Roberts signed for Aberdeen for an undisclosed fee on a three-year contract.

+Scunthorpe United

+In June 2023, Roberts joined recently relegated National League North side Scunthorpe United for an undisclosed fee.
+He picked up a National League North Player of the Month award in October 2024, his first award for the club.